2011 El Reno–Piedmont tornado: El Reno outskirts

+A debarked tree just north El Reno with various debris piled at its base and severe ground scouring in the foreground.
+The vehicle in background is speared to another tree.

 After destroying the Cactus rig, the tornado continued moving east-northeast.
 The tornado then passed between Fort Reno and an Oklahoma Mesonet site, which recorded a sharp drop in atmospheric pressure, as well as a one-minute average wind speed of 115 mph and a maximum wind gust of 151 mph at 4:21 p.m.
 The gust was the highest wind speed ever recorded by the Oklahoma Mesonet.
 The site sustained only minor damage, the tornado likely having passed several hundred yards from it.
 Fort Reno sustained some structural damage.
-North of El Reno along US 81, a home was leveled at EF4 intensity.
+North of El Reno along US 81, two homes were struck: the first one was leveled at EF4 intensity and another one was swept completely away with debris being absent.

 Satellite tornado observations

 Leaving the environs of El Reno, the tornado then tracked through miles of mainly agricultural land.
 Widespread EF3 damage, pockmarked with areas of EF4 damage, was found between the towns of El Reno and Piedmont.

 During the tornado's journey between El Reno and Piedmont, at least two satellite tornadoes were present at different times.
 The first was only recognized after the fact using radar data.
 That data shows the El Reno–Piedmont tornado and a separate cyclonic tornado, originating from the same mesocyclone, rotating in a counterclockwise fashion about a single common center (in a demonstration of the Fujiwhara effect) for several minutes, before merging at approximately 4:35 p.m.
 The second satellite came just minutes later.
 At 4:37 p.m., a Storm Prediction Center employee observed this separate vortex several miles northwest of Richland as it rotated around the main tornado for two minutes—only 50 yd wide or so, it produced no damage that could be distinguished from that of the larger tornado, and was thus assigned a damage rating of EF0.